Skip to content

 • Any constraints from previous phases?

-Your answers get written to .planning/phases/N-*/N-CONTEXT.md.
-The planner reads this file before creating any plans: so your preferences are honored, not guessed.
+Your answers get written to .planning/phases/N-*/N-CONTEXT.md with structured sections: domain boundary, decisions, specifics, canonical references, and deferred ideas.
+The planner and researcher both read this file — your preferences are honored, not guessed.

 Why this step matters